Connecting from the office

 high-level-dia

-Click Continue and assign the name "Office network access" to Network Identifier, click Continue agaom and in the final step, finish this process by clicking Add Route.
+Click Continue and assign the name "Office network access" to Network Identifier, click Continue again and in the final step, finish this process by clicking Add Route.

 Testing Posture Check